cypnk/Anime-List/README.md

 Shokugeki no Souma (Food Wars!) *2015*
 Shonan Bakusozoku (Bomber Bikers of Shonan) *1986*
 Shonen Jakku to Mahotsukai (Jack and the Witch) *1967*
+Shonen Ninja Kaze no Fujimaru (Fujimaru of the Wind: The Childhood of a Ninja) *1964*
 Shoujo Shuumatsu Ryokou (Girl's Last Tour) *2017*
 Show by Rock!! *2015, 2016, 2020, 2021*
 Showa Genroku Rakugo Shinju (Descending Stories) *2015, 2016*